udayanshevade/Udacity-FEND-Resume-Dragonborn/README.md

 I referenced this resource for the mist effect: http://jsfiddle.net/jonnyc/Ujz4P/5/ I adopted the code and made some tweaks after making an effort to understand it.
 My next canvas project uses canvas more intensively.

+To do:

+- optimize images,
+- canvas animation
+- and performance

 Thanks for taking a look at my project!